eoger/tabcenter-redux/README.md

 ## Help localize the project!
 The strings to translate can be found in [src/_locales](https://github.com/eoger/tabcenter-redux/tree/master/src/_locales).
-If the project takes off, the localization work will be moved to a decicated platform like [Pontoon](https://pontoon.mozilla.org/).
+If the add-on takes off, the localization work will be moved to a dedicated platform like [Pontoon](https://pontoon.mozilla.org/).

 ## How can I contribute?